Ways Parents Can Help Their Children Cope with Social Distancing

 YMCA behavioral health clinicians who work daily with children and families, offer the following suggestions and guidelines for parents and caregivers during the COVID-19 crisis:

-Children are used to school structure, which provides time management and a schedule.
-With later bedtimes, parents can offer some flexibility with waking times, but encourage children to create a routine.
+Children benefit from back to school structure, which provides time management and a schedule.
+Parents can offer some flexibility with times outside of school, but should encourage children to create a routine.
 Suggest time limits for screen time, completing chores and exercise, and create family time and sharing at least one family meal each day.
 It may be helpful to create a group text as a reminder.

 Kids and adults need something to look forward to like family game night, living room karaoke, building an obstacle course in the backyard, a scavenger hunt or video game tournament.
 Let each family member have a turn choosing the activity.